victorIU/github-intro/README.md

 # github-intro

-just files to learn github
+this is an example created to explain github